Helios and Rhodes Colossus Rhodes In another story.

 This myth was the basis of the Rhodians’ worship of Helios as their national god.
 Still, Rhodes is called the Island of Sun.

 They honored him as the subject of the huge bronze statue they erected circa 280 B.C. at the entrance to their main harbour.
 Called the Colossus of Rhodes, it later made the prestigious list of the seven wonders of the ancient world.
 It is said that the huge statue Colossus broke and collapsed after a massive earthquake that hit the island of Rhodes in the ancient years.

 Helios god of the sun | Athenian red-figure krater C5th B.C. | British Museum

 is located right on the northern tip of the island on the Acropolis of ancient Rhodes town.
 It is a Doric style temple dating back from the Hellenistic period (3rd – 2nd century BC).
 Excavated by the Italian School of Archaeology see Delos at Athens from 1912 -1945.

-A few columns of the temple that still stands today is an indication of the original monumental size alongside with the surrounding ancient ruins on site as well, the ancient stadium of Rhodes with its’ smallish amphitheater located nearby.
+A few columns of the temple that still stands today are an indication of the original monumental size alongside the surrounding ancient ruins on site as well, the ancient stadium of Rhodes with its’ smallish amphitheater located nearby.

 The area that the ancient acropolis of Rhodes is located in is called Monte Smith and is named after an English Napoleonic admiral.